Getac Commissioned Survey Highlights Rugged Technology's Role In Transforming Industrial Operations

-TAIPEI, April 10, 2024 /PRNewswire/ -- Getac Technology Corporation, a leading producer of rugged technology, announced findings from the Getac-sponsored IDC InfoBrief titled, "Redefining Total Cost of Ownership: Rugged Technologies to Empower Industrial Operation," April 2024.
-The results revealed that rugged devices increase competitiveness within industrial organisations by streamlining operations.
+IRVINE, Calif., April 10, 2024 /PRNewswire/ -- Getac Technology Corporation, a leading producer of rugged technology, announced findings from the Getac-sponsored IDC InfoBrief titled, "Redefining Total Cost of Ownership: Rugged Technologies to Empower Industrial Operation," April 2024.
+The results revealed that rugged devices increase competitiveness within industrial organizations by streamlining operations.

 Commissioned by Getac, the IDC InfoBrief drew insights from 990 IT decision makers and found that rugged devices provide benefits across various industries including utilities, transportation and logistics, oil and gas, industrial manufacturing, and natural resources.
 This was a global study revealing insights from six geographies: North America, Europe, the Middle East & Africa, China, Asia (excl China) and Latin America.

-The versatility of rugged devices helps organisations improve daily operations by enhancing worker productivity, minimising equipment downtime, and enabling individual component upgrades without having to replace the entire device.
+The versatility of rugged devices helps organizations improve daily operations by enhancing worker productivity, minimizing equipment downtime, and enabling individual component upgrades without having to replace the entire device.

 Additional findings regarding the benefits of rugged technology from the survey include:

-- Improved Sustainability: 43% of organisations said rugged devices with advanced sensors and connectivity capabilities help to gather data on operations, empowering more informed decisions about energy consumption and waste reduction initiatives.
+- Improved Sustainability: 43% of organizations said rugged devices with advanced sensors and connectivity capabilities help to gather data on operations, empowering more informed decisions about energy consumption and waste reduction initiatives.

-- Automated Processes: 37% of organisations said rugged devices help to automate certain processes, reducing the need for manual labour.
+- Automated Processes: 37% of organizations said rugged devices help to automate certain processes, reducing the need for manual labor.

-The brief also highlighted customers' criteria for rugged solution vendor selection, which include the ability to customise the solution, the cost-effectiveness of services provided, and the range of devices and solutions offered.
+The brief also highlighted customers' criteria for rugged solution vendor selection, which include the ability to customize the solution, the cost-effectiveness of services provided, and the range of devices and solutions offered.

-"These survey results show rugged devices are playing a transformative role in industrial operations by improving TCO and productivity and driving sustainability," said Jerry Huang, Vice President, Global Market Development at Getac.
+"These survey results show rugged devices are playing a transformative role in industrial operations by improving TCO and productivity and driving sustainability," said Mike McMahon, President of Getac North America.
 "These findings reaffirm our commitment to delivering solutions that redefine industry standards in an increasingly rugged world."

-Organisations in the Middle East and Africa (MEA) are primarily adopting rugged technology to increase operational efficiency and reduce costs.
-This is because rugged devices provide the ability to upgrade/repair individual components rather than having to re-purchase entire units, which helps to streamline device management, simplify repairs and minimise unplanned downtime.
-Key survey findings for the MEA region include:
+Rugged device adoption in North America is also rising due to their overall efficiency and have supported efforts such as:

-- Nearly a fifth (17%) of MEA respondents are now spending over 20% of their total IT budget on rugged devices, with almost half (49%) planning to increase this further over the next 12-18 months.
+- Integration with manufacturing execution systems, customer relationship management systems and enterprise resource planning systems as well as business infrastructure, intelligence tools and data analytics, and supply chain management systems

 To download the complete "Redefining Total Cost of Ownership: Rugged Technologies to Empower Industrial Operations" IDC InfoBrief sponsored by Getac (doc #AP242464IB, April 2024), visit here.